ruijarimba/azure-pipelines-guidelines/guidelines/general/do-documentation.md

-# ✅ DO: document pipelines and templates
+# ✅ DO: Document Pipelines and Templates

 Document pipelines and templates by adding comments to the top of the corresponding files describing its purpose, usage, and other relevant information.